apbw-6/End2End_Housing_Price_Prediction/README.md

 ### Creating a virtual environment:
 1. Open new terminal on VSCode.
+2. Check base Python version (here 3.11.7)
-2. conda create -p venv python==3.7 -y
+3. conda create -p venv python==3.11.7 -y
-3. To activate it: conda activate venv/
+4. To activate it: conda activate venv/

 ### Requirements:
 1. The libraries that need to be installed are kept in requirements.txt.